alpernuage/Laravel-Blog/README.md

 6. php artisan serve
 7. Go to link localhost:8000

-## Terminal Commands to start the project
+## Terminal Commands to run the project

 * `php artisan make:model Post -a` to create all files dependent to Post model
   *(Model, Factory, Migration, Seeder, Request, Controller, Policy)*